ovenystas/pre-commit-demo/README.md

 ## Setup environment

 This repo is best used with a Python Virtual Environment.
-Create it using theese commands:
+Create it using these commands:

 ```bash
 python -m venv venv-demo